-Christmas is in the air.
-Your favourite café has broken out its holiday-themed cups, and you’ve already lit up the fireplace channel more times than you’d care to admit.
-Before you deck your halls (and the rest of your home) for the holidays, take some time to ponder these practical pointers…
+The holiday season is upon us.
+Your favourite café has broken out its red and green cups, and you’ve already lit up the fireplace channel more times than you’d care to admit.
+If your family is celebrating Christmas this year, take some time to ponder these practical pointers before you deck your halls (and the rest of your home) for the holidays…

 Oh Christmas tree, oh Christmas tree